pnvang/mnbooth/_posts/2019-07-23-why-photo-booths-so-popular.markdown

 ---
 Here are 6 reasons why you should have a photo booth at your next event:

 1 - **Entertainment.** Having a few activities besides dancing at your reception is a good way to make sure all your guests have fun.
 Sometimes people just want a break from busting a move, and the photo booth provides a nice escape.
 It’s also a good place for people to gather and socialize.
 Your guests will love it.
-We always have a queue to get into our booth and when guests come out they are always smiling; so much so they come back again and again!
+We always have a queue at our booth and when guests are done they are always smiling; so much so they come back again and again!

 2 - **It creates a great keepsake** — for you and your guests.
 People will appreciate having a photo of themselves with their friends, their kids, or their date.
 But even if they don’t care about that, you will love having fun pictures of your guests.